Navigating the job search

-Communication skills involve active listening and presentation as well as excellent writing capabilities.
-Can you explain technical concepts to partners, customers and coworkers in a way they will understand?
+All courses at Clarke offer opportunities to enhance your active listening, presentation, and writing skills, enabling you to explain technical concepts to partners, customers and coworkers in a way they will understand.

 Computer and Technical Literacy

-Are you able to adapt to changes and manage multiple tasks?
 In today’s professional world, the ability to learn new technologies and adjust to changing surroundings is important.
+Your work in the classroom and the lab will prepare you to adapt to change and manage multiple tasks effectively.

 Project Management Skills